 Its major disadvantage is the oral route of administration, which means it achieves significant blood levels, which can harm developing fetal tissues.
 In contrast, topical administration achieves at most a blood concentration of 0.015 mg/kg, which is at least 30 times less than the teratogenic dose.
 In the US, to prevent teratogenicity, isotretinoin users must be registered in a special program to ensure that they are not pregnant.
 Isotretinoin remains in the body for up to a month after the last dose, requiring precautions to be taken during this period.

-Retinoic acid upregulates genes which promote survival in adverse conditions.
-It induces differentiation, inhibit proliferation, induce apoptosis and have strong antioxidant activity.
+Retinoic acid upregulates genes that promote survival in adverse conditions.
+It induces differentiation, inhibits proliferation, induces apoptosis and has strong antioxidant activity.
 It also regulates stem cells.
 They thus have important roles in the prevention and treatment of cancer.
 They regulate tumor-suppressor genes and thus inhibit tumor growth.
 Thus they are important in the follow-up chemoprophylaxis of neuroblastomas in children.
 It induces differentiation of cells, which thus mature and cease to proliferate, and thus is dramatically successful in promyelocytic leukemia treatment.